 We have incurred significant operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
 We have not yet commercialized any of our product candidates, which are in various phases of preclinical and clinical development, and we do not expect to generate revenue from sales of any products for several years, if at all.
-As of March 31, 2022, we have funded our operations primarily with aggregate gross proceeds of \$501.2 million from the sale of shares of our common stock in public offerings, a private placement, and an "at-the-market" offering, through issuances of convertible preferred stock, and from upfront payments received under our collaboration and license agreements.
-As of March 31, 2022, we had cash, cash equivalents, and marketable securities of \$195.1 million.
+As of June 30, 2022, we have funded our operations primarily with aggregate gross proceeds of \$501.2 million from the sale of shares of our common stock in public offerings, including "atthe-market" offerings, a private placement, through issuances of convertible preferred stock, and from upfront payments received under our collaboration and license agreements.
+As of June 30, 2022, we had cash, cash equivalents, and marketable securities of \$169.0 million.